Evidence shows that meditation is as effective as standard medical treatments for depression. Learn about helpful guided meditation resources.

 Udemy is the world’s largest marketplace for online educational courses.

-A quick search for “meditation for depression” reveals dozens of results.
+A quick search for “meditation for depression” reveals thousands of results.

-Dr. Jon Kabat-Zinn is the founder of mindfulness-based stress reduction (MBSR), a precursor of mindfulness-based cognitive therapy.
-(76)
+Jon Kabat-Zinn, PhD, is the founder of mindfulness-based stress reduction (MBSR), a precursor of mindfulness-based cognitive therapy.

-He founded the University of Massachusetts Medical School Center for Mindfulness which now offers an online course, A Mindful Way Through Depression MBCT: Mindfulness-Based Cognitive Therapy.
+He founded the University of Massachusetts Medical School Center for Mindfulness which now offers MBCT 8-Week Online Live.

 This program is not inexpensive, but is particularly beneficial for anyone suffering from recurrent depression.

-An affordable option is to pick up a copy of The Mindful Way through Depression: Freeing Yourself from Chronic Unhappiness.
+A more affordable option is to pick up a copy of The Mindful Way Through Depression: Freeing Yourself from Chronic Unhappiness.

 Dr. Kabat-Zinn is one of this book’s co-authors.